Cobra (manga): Space Cobra

 Cobra was adapted into an anime series titled Space Cobra directed by Dezaki and Yoshio Takeuchi that aired on Fuji Television between October 7, 1982, and May 19, 1983.
 The scenario writers were Haruya Yamazaki, Kosuke Miki, and Kenji Terada.
 Terasawa himself participated in weekly meetings to discuss the screenplays, giving his suggestions to the writers to fix what was wrong or rewriting the screenplay himself.
 The episodes were released in eight DVDs and a DVD box set on October 25, 2000 by Digital Site in Japan.
-The series was released in Northern America by Nozomi Entertainment in two parts; the first was released on March 4, 2014, and the second one is available since May 6, 2014.
+The series was released in North America by Nozomi Entertainment in two parts; the first was released on March 4, 2014, and the second one on May 6, 2014.
 In November 2015, the series was added to the Crunchyroll streaming service to be broadcast in the United States and Canada with English substitles.
-In June 2020, Discotek Media licensed the anime series and was released on Blu-ray with a new experimental English dub for the first two episodes on September 29, 2020.
+In June 2020, Discotek Media licensed the anime series and released it on Blu-ray on September 29, including the English pilot episode and a new experimental English dub for the first two episodes.